 Lock picking is unlocking a lock by manipulating the components of the lock without using its key.
 Lock picks are commonly long, thin pieces of metal with different tips.
 These are designed to pick the pins in cylinder locks.

-Lock picking is often associated with criminal activity, such as breaking into homes during robberies or vehicle theft.
-However, lock picking is also an essential skill for those in the locksmith profession, and can help people locked out of their own vehicles.
+Lock-picking is often associated with criminal activity, such as breaking into homes during robberies or vehicle theft.
+However, lock picking is also an essential skill for those in the locksmith profession, and can help people who have been locked out of their own vehicles.
 Law-abiding citizens also learn the skill for their own legal use or locksport, the sport of defeating lock systems.

 Is Lock Picking Legal?

-In Tennessee, lock pick laws are ambiguous, and context should be considered.
-Tennessee laws targeting rogue and scammer lockpicking are broad and criminalize possession of lock picks by unlicensed individuals.
-If individuals are not lock picking for profit, the use and demonstration of lock picks appear to be legal.
+In Tennessee, lock-pick laws are ambiguous, and context should be considered.
+Tennessee has laws that target criminal lock picking, and they are very broadly written.
+This is done to prevent people from paying money to scammer locksmiths.
+If individuals are not lock picking for profit, the use and demonstration of lock picking appear to be legal.

 Below is a table of each state’s lock pick legality.
 For more information on each state’s specific laws, please follow the source listed.